kube-rs/website/docs/controllers/testing.md

 this sets up a `Client`, a `Context` (to be passed to the reconciler), then applies an actual document into the cluster, and at the same time giving it to the reconciler.

-Feeding the apply result (usually seen by watching the api) is what the [Controller] internals does, and we are not testing this part.
+Feeding the apply result (usually seen by watching the api) is what the [Controller] internals does, so we skip testing this part.
 As a result, we get a much simpler test call around only `reconcile` that we can verify by querying the api after it has completed.

 !!! note ""